Vardot/varbase_components/components/atoms/heading/README.md

                Defaults to h1 (h1|h2|h3|h4|h5|h6)
 * `display`: When you need a heading to stand out, consider using a display heading—a larger, slightly more opinionated heading style.
-* `utility_classes`: This property contains an array of utility classes that can be used to add extra Bootstrap utility classes or custom classes to this component.
+* `utility_classes`: An array of utility classes that can be used to add extra Bootstrap utility classes or custom classes to this component.

 ## Attributes:
  * `attributes`: Attributes array.